This page is aimed at new students who do not have a current visa to study in the UK, and who need to apply for a Student visa from overseas.

 All other nationalities still must see a Border Officer and present their visa/passport in person when entering the UK.

-If you have been advised to get a Visitor visa at the airport (for study purposes) and are a national of any of the above countries, you can also use the E-Gates to enter the UK as a visitor however, you must retain evidence of the date you entered the UK (e.g. flight tickets) as you will not receive a stamp in your passport.
-We will need to see the date you entered the UK at enrolment.
+If you have been advised to get a Visitor Visa at the airport (for study purposes) and are a national of any of the above countries, you can also use the E-Gates to enter the UK as a visitor however, you must retain evidence of the date you entered the UK (e.g. flight tickets) as you will not receive a stamp in your passport.
+This is important as you will need to present evidence of the date you entered the UK at enrolment.

 5) EU/EEA - verifying your visa status